 A robust living shoreline will be constructed along the part of the Elizabeth River bank.

 DRGR will not allow us to update GIS Shape files or "Identify Census Geography" at this time.
 Please see the PDF map of the project service area below.

 All reaches of the berm that can be completed have had the final layers of soil added and grass seeding began this quarter.
-The berm along Haynes Creek has being installed where one of the houses was, but we are still waiting on the last house to be vacated before continuing to I-264.
-We have been coordinating with VDOT on the sound wall changes needed to tie the berm into the embankment of the interstate.
+The berm along Haynes Creek has been installed where one of the houses was, but we are still waiting on the last house to be vacated.
+We have begun to install the berm leading up to I-264 and completed our coordination with VDOT for the tie-in.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of Linear feet of green public

-Total Total

-of Linear feet of green public 0 0/5500